Waziup/smart-irrigation-waziapp/README.md

 ## Description

 This is a WaziApp that runs on the WaziGate.
-It gets sensor data of a specific device and also has a switch for actuator switching.
+It gets sensor data of a specific device and also has a switch for an actuator.
 Once the different sensor data of a device are obtained, we analyze them and display relevant insights on the WaziApp dashboard.

 Link to GitHub Repository: [Waziup/smart-irrigation-waziapp](https://github.com/Waziup/smart-irrigation-waziapp)